Coronavirus: Importance of care homes must be recognised by policy makers, according to latest paper

 The coronavirus pandemic highlights the vital role care homes play in the long-term care of older people and must be recognised by policy makers, a new paper co-written by the Centre for Research in Public Health and Community Care (CRIPACC) claims.

 The COVID-19 pandemic has disproportionately affected care home residents, with anywhere from 19 to 72% of deaths occurring in care homes worldwide.
 Published in Age and Ageing, the paper addresses a lack of personal protective equipment (PPE), personnel and skills, and ambiguity around testing and diagnosis processes that have contributed to COVID-19 deaths.
+You can read the article in Age and Ageing.
 It also calls for psychological support to ‘avoid significant mental health issues for care home staff at the end of the pandemic’.

 The paper argues that the losses and difficulties faced by the care home sector have emphasised system-wide issues, such as endemic underfunding, lack of integration between the public and private sectors, and a lack of recognition and regard – because care homes are too often represented as problems and not partners in delivering care.